UNCLASSIFIED (U)

 Additional References

 The following additional references are available from the Bureau of Overseas Buildings Operations (OBO).
-For further information, contact the designated OBO directorate and office, or the Office of Area Management, in the Directorate for Operations, in the Bureau of Overseas Buildings Operations (OBO/OPS/AM).
+For further information, contact the designated OBO directorate and office, or the Office of Area Management, in the Directorate of Operations, in the Bureau of Overseas Buildings Operations (OBO/OPS/AM).

 Building Code of Overseas Buildings Operations (comprising the International Code Council model codes + OBO’s International Code Supplement)